-A related paper demonstrates that it is possible to create a point-particle theory of electrons that explains all their peculiar (and 'paradoxical') behavior without introducing the continuum mathematical ideas of fields or waves.
+A related paper demonstrates that it is possible to create a point-particle theory of electrons that explains all their peculiar (and 'paradoxical') behavior using only physical hypotheses and discrete mathematics without introducing the continuum mathematical ideas of fields or waves.
+Another (related) paper proves that all the known results for the hydrogen atom can also be exactly calculated from this new perspective with the discrete mathematics.

 Surrey, B.C.
-Canada (604) 542-2299 spsi99@telus.net Version 1.195 10-07-2016 Begun 23-06-2008 {pp. 80, 70.4 Kw; 800 KB}
+Canada (604) 542-2299 spsi99@telus.net Version 2.015 08-05-2017 Begun 23-06-2008 {pp. 82, 70.2 Kw; 800 KB}